 But the lawsuit in the case named only the hospital.
 Why?
 A $55 million verdict against a midwife is as valuable as a date an hour from now with Taylor Swift or Kit Harrington in Barrow, Alaska.
 Johns Hopkins, of course, has the deep pockets to pay such a verdict.
 Of course, there was evidence of negligent care that contributed to the child’s injuries.

 Plaintiff’s malpractice lawyer filed a pre-trial motion in limine to exclude testimony about the midwife’s negligence.
 The trial court granted the plaintiff’s motion with respect to whether the midwife breached the standard of care, finding that the midwife’s alleged negligence was not relevant to whether the hospital negligently caused injury to the plaintiff.
 But the appellate court held that “evidence of both negligence and causation attributable to a non-party is relevant where a defendant asserts a complete denial of liability” and that the hospital was entitled to try to convince the jury that not only was it not negligent and not the cause of Martinez’s injuries, but that [the midwife] was negligent and did cause the injuries.”

 Martinez is problematic for Maryland medical malpractice attorneys because it is the first Maryland appellate decision that found that a nonparty’s negligence in a medical malpractice action should not be categorically excluded.

 Maryland Court of Appeals Holding

-The court believed that the gist of plaintiff’s argument is that radiologist could not be absolved of liability by the negligent care of the decedent’s subsequent treating doctors.
-Plaintiff further argued that Martinez dealt with preceding negligence that was the sole cause of a completed injury and had nothing to do with superseding causation.
+The court believed that the gist of the plaintiff’s argument is that the radiologist could not be absolved of liability by the negligent care of the decedent’s subsequent treating doctors.
+The plaintiff further argued that Martinez dealt with preceding negligence that was the sole cause of a completed injury and had nothing to do with superseding causation.

 The court’s language on this point was strong.